curranConcepts/curranConcepts/README.md

 <h1> About Me </h1>

- 🔭 I’m currently working on a contractor estimator/bidding tool, and a medicinal teas API
+ 🔭 I’m currently working on a React contractor tool, and a medicinal teas API

  🌱 I’m currently learning algorithims and data structures